SnakeFist007/puzzle-of-personality/source/content/Type 6 - The Loyalist.md

     - may assert themselves against their own supporters or third parties instead of the true source of their anxieties
 - believe anybody can be a threat, have a hard time trusting and believing in others

+⟶ This Six may resemble a Four or an Eight, because they mask their insecurities through dramatic defiance and seduction, while challenging authorities.

 ### Blind Spot

 > [!warning] Blind Spots